 Ocular toxicity testing is performed to determine if substances cause temporary or permanent eye damage.
 Test results are then used for hazard classification of chemicals and products using appropriate national or international hazard classification systems.

 Ocular toxicity testing procedures vary among U.S. agencies.
-Current testing procedures specified in the U.S. Code of Federal Regulations (16 CFR 1500.42) require 6 animals per test and may require up to three sequential tests for each substance, thereby requiring 6, 12, or 18 animals to reach a hazard decision.
+Testing procedures specified in the U.S. Code of Federal Regulations (16 CFR 1500.42) require six animals per test and may require up to three sequential tests for each substance, thereby requiring six, 12, or 18 animals to reach a hazard decision.
 The requirement for second and third sequential tests is based on the number of positive responses in the previous test.

 Modified guidelines using a maximum of three animals per test have been implemented by some U.S. and international agencies to reduce the number of animals used for ocular toxicity testing.
 U.S. agencies will accept data generated in accordance with test guidelines by the Organisation for Economic Co-operation and Development (OECD) that require only three animals per test.
 However, current testing procedures cited in 16 CFR 1500.42 do not provide criteria to classify the results from three-animal tests.